2022 CASE Institute Information & Scholarship

-Each training (full-length CASE Institute and ABF) has specific requirements for scholarships.
+The Nebraska Soybean Checkoff Professional Development scholarship can be used to pay partial registration costs for the CASE Institutes.
+Specific requirements for scholarships are described in the downloadable Scholarship PDF.
 Click below to download the PDF with complete descriptions and information.
-It also includes the Scholarship Application required for the full-length CASE Institute.
+It also includes the Scholarship Application required for the CASE Institute.

 For questions regarding scholarships, please contact: